 The principles applying to the establishment of a new Restoration Plans under DOC9.4.6 shall apply to any changes to the Restoration Plans.

-DOC9.4.7.2 NGESO in coordination with the DNO will propose to the other parties of a Restoration Plans a date for the exercise to take place to be agreed with the other parties.
+DOC9.4.7.2 The ISOP in coordination with the DNO will propose to the other parties of a Restoration Plans a date for the exercise to take place to be agreed with the other parties.
 All the Restoration Plans parties will jointly share the task of planning, preparing, participating in and facilitating the exercises, which will normally be in desktop format or as otherwise agreed.
 The precise timing of the exercise for each Restoration Plans will be agreed by all parties, but will not be less than one every three years.

 DOC9.4.8 Restoration Plan Provisions